 Detecting and analyzing seismic events in an area with otherwise sparse station coverage using our small-aperture array of 24 ultra-quiet sites was technically challenging since conventional automated detectors typically assume all sites provide equally weighted independent data.
-Thus, attempts at automatic detection using Antelope 5.6 (BRTT 2017) applied to our array data augmented by data from 8 regional stations (see Fig. 4b) resulted in a large number of spurious detections.
+Thus, attempts at automatic detection using Antelope 5.6 [Malone 1999; BRTT 2017] applied to our array data augmented by data from 8 regional stations (see Fig. 4b) resulted in a large number of spurious detections.
 We solved this issue, and reduced the false detection rate to near zero, by running the detection algorithm only on the three outer surface sites (DEAD, TPK, and SHL), one of the quietest underground sites (D4850) and the 8 regional stations, and by requiring six P-wave associations before declaring an event.
 These choices resulted in significantly raising the detection threshold, and no longer detecting events from a local active surface mine, located only 2.5 km west of station TPK.
 A large number of such very local events exist (see Fig. 5 for one example), indicating at least one blast per day during the workweek, and could be used in future studies.
 For example, Figure 5 clearly shows the theoretically expected suppression of Rayleigh waves with depth, with Rayleigh waves barely visible on any of the stations in the 4000s subarray.
-However, we will not discuss these events further in this contribution.